Andy Dalton Player Prop Bets for NFL Week 18 | Chicago vs. Minnesota 1/9/2022

 - Last week against the Giants, Dalton went 18-for-35 (51.4 percent) for 173 yards, while throwing one touchdown and one interception.

-- He also ran the ball three times for 14 yards, averaging 4.7 yards per attempt on the ground.
+- Dalton added three carries for 14 yards, averaging 4.7 yards per attempt in the running game.

-- Dalton has thrown for 173 yards (57.7 ypg) to lead Chicago, completing 51.4% of his passes and recording one touchdown pass and one interception over his last three appearances.
+- Dalton has thrown for 173 yards while completing 51.4% of his passes (18-of-35), with one touchdown and one interception over his last three outings (57.7 per game).

 Dalton's Chicago Teammates